Polarized light Raman scattering by an atom near an ultrathin periodically aligned carbon nanotube film: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

 Each term in Eq.~(\ref{Pis}) has a product of \emph{two} resonance energy denominators that include $x_{\mts i}$ and $x_{\mts s}$, incident and scattered photon energies.
 The scattering probability increases drastically when both denominators are close to zero for \textit{different} $x_{\mts i}$ and $x_{\mts s}$.
 This is what makes the Raman scattering cross-section (\ref{cross-sec}) resonant.
-Additionally, we have the scattering probability amplification factor (\ref{A}) to boost the cross-section amplitude and the angular pre-factor (\ref{AngularFactor}) to control the geometry and polarization of incoming photons relative to the MS plane and SWCN alignment direction.
+Additionally, we have the scattering probability amplification factor (\ref{A}) to boost the cross-section amplitude by as much as $\sim\!\xi_y^2(\vc{r}_{A},\omega_p)$ for the TLS strongly coupled to the quasistatic local fields of interband plasmons (discussed in Ref.~\cite{bondarev2015plasmon}; see also Appendix~C) in the MS near-field zone as well as the angular pre-factor (\ref{AngularFactor}) to control the geometry and polarization of incoming photons relative to the MS plane and SWCN alignment direction.